Rolf Muuss: Academics

 In 1957, Muuss began his academic career at the University of Iowa as a Research Assistant Professor, working in the Iowa Child Welfare Research Station.

 Muuss then commenced teaching at Goucher College, Maryland in 1959.
 Here he focused on Child and Adolescent Development, Educational Psychology, Learning Theory, Test and Measurement, Diagnosis of Children, Counselling, and Case Study.
 Muuss worked at Goucher College for 36 years.
 During this time he assumed the positions of Chairman of the Education Program, Chairman of Sociology and Anthropology, Director of the Special Education Program, and Professor Emeritus of Education.
 Muuss retired from Goucher College in 1995, upon which the college created the Rolf Muuss Prize in Special Education.

 As well as Goucher College, Muuss also taught at The Johns Hopkins University, Pädagogische Hochschule Kiel, University of British Columbia, University of Delaware, University of Illinois, Sheppard and Enoch Pratt Hospital Training Program for Psychiatrists, and Towson State University.

 Personal life

 Family

 Muuss had two weddings with Gertrude Kremser.
 The pair were legally wed on 22 December 1953 in California, but had a church wedding in Flensburg in 1954.
-The second ceremony was officiated by Muuss’ father.
+The second ceremony was officiated by Muuss's father.
 Following their wedding in 1954, Muuss and his wife honeymooned in Europe, after which Muuss continued his education in America.
 Muuss and Gertrude remained married up until Gertrude died in 1999 after being diagnosed with cancer.

 Together with Gertrude, Muuss had two children.
 His son Michael was born in 1958, and his daughter Gretchen was born in 1961.
 Michael was killed in a car accident in late 2000, a year after his mother's death.
 Prior to his death, Michael was an accomplished computer scientist.
 Gretchen attended Goucher College as a senior from 1982 to 1983, where her father Muuss taught.
 She went on to become a computer accounting specialist.